 TERMS AND CONDITIONS

-Service Provider: Commenco, LLC, with a mailing address of 4901 Bristol Ave, Kansas City, MO (Commenco) AND (Customer)
+Service Provider: Commenco, LLC, with a mailing address of 4901 Bristol Ave, Kansas City, MO (“Commenco”), and

-In consideration of the mutual promises and agreements contained herein, the Customer agrees to hire Commenco to perform and carry out the work summarized in the attached proposal under the terms and conditions listed herein.
-The Customer is of the opinion that Commenco has the necessary qualifications, experience and abilities to provide services to the Customer.
-Commenco is agreeable to providing such services to the Customer.
+In consideration of the mutual promises and agreements contained herein, the Customer agrees to hire Commenco to perform and carry out the work summarized in the attached Statement of Work, subject to the Terms and Conditions available at https://commenco.com/terms-and-conditions/ (the “Terms and Conditions”), which are hereby incorporated by reference into this Agreement.
+The Customer is of the opinion that Commenco has the necessary qualifications, experience, and abilities to provide services, and Commenco is agreeable to providing such services.

 Section 1.
 APPLICABILITY